bsunaidi/AB-Test-Results-Analysis/README.md

 # AB-Test-Results-Analysis
-This is an analysis of A/B test results project for Udacity Data Analyst nano-degree.
+This is an analysis of an A/B test results project for Udacity Data Analyst nano-degree.